Craven Stakes: History

 An open-age version of the Craven Stakes was staged annually until the 1870s.
 It traditionally took place on a Monday in April, and was usually Newmarket's first race of the season.
 Several other venues had a race of the same name.

 The present race, a one-mile event for three-year-olds, was established in 1878.
 The inaugural running was won by Thurio.

 The modern version of the Craven Stakes can serve as a trial for the 2,000 Guineas.
 The first horse to win both races was Scot Free in 1884.
 The most recent was Haafhd in 2004.

-The Craven Stakes is currently held on the second day of Newmarket's three-day Craven Meeting.
+The Craven Stakes is currently held on the second day (Wednesday) of Newmarket's three-day Craven Meeting.